Snoring is very common and is not usually caused by anything serious. There are things that can help if it's a problem.

-The GP will look inside your mouth and nose to check for any problems that might be causing your snoring.
+If you snore, the GP will look inside your mouth and nose to check for any problems that might be causing it.

 It can help to bring someone with you to your appointment who can describe what your snoring is like, such as a partner.

 The GP may do a blood test or refer you to a specialist for treatment or further tests if they're not sure what the cause is.

 Treatment for snoring depends on the cause

-Talk to a doctor about the best treatment for you.
+Talk to a doctor about the best snoring treatment for you.

 A device you wear in your mouth to bring your tongue forward (mandibular advancement device)